jorisroovers/casa/projects/curtain-opener/README.md

 - Shelly-TXD -> FTDI-RX (IMPORTANT: Shelly2.5 TX is connected to RX on FTDI!)
 - Shelly-3.3V -> FTDI VCC (VERY IMPORTANT: make sure to set the voltage jumper correctly on the FTDI is set to 3.3v otherwise you risk frying the Shelly)
+- Shelly-RST -> Leave Open (not connected to FTDI)
 - Shelly-GPIO0 -> FTDI GND
 - Shelly-GND -> FTDI GND

-IMPORTANT: **BOTH** `GPIO0` and `GND` on the Shelly need to be connected to GND on FTDI to get the SHelly into flash mode, just doing one of them won't work
+IMPORTANT: **BOTH** `GPIO0` and `GND` on the Shelly need to be connected to GND on FTDI to get the Shelly into flash mode, just doing one of them won't work.

 ### Wiring